-Many brands manufacture air purifiers that remove dust particles from the air.
+Many air purifiers remove dust particles from the air.
 They can be suitable for people with asthma and allergy symptoms.
-These devices come in various sizes, while some have an adjustable fan speed and sleep mode feature to minimize sleep disruptions.
+The best options will have several filters and work quietly.

 This article explores the benefits of air purifiers for dust, features to look for when choosing a device, and some products available on the market.
 It also looks at some frequently asked questions.